Bruce Hill (racing driver): NASCAR career

 In 1974, Hill began racing in NASCAR in the Winston Cup Series and the NASCAR West Series.
 He only competed in one race in both series the same year.
 The race in 1974 was the only race Hill would run in the West series.

 One year later, Hill won the Rookie of the Year award in the Winston Cup Series.
 During that season, he competed in all but four of the season's thirty races.
-Among his highlights were top-five finishes at Rockingham Motor Speedway, Darlington Raceway and Dover International Speedway.
+Among his highlights were top-five finishes at Rockingham Speedway, Darlington Raceway and Dover International Speedway.
 Still running as an independent driver, Hill returned to the series again in 1976, competing in 22 events, which he recorded only four top-ten finishes and finished 23rd in the standings.
 In 1977, Hill was able to record four top-tens and a 29th place finish in points after participating in sixteen events.
 During the following year, he only participated in fourteen events, and recorded two top-tens with a 32nd place finish in the point standings, but benefited form teaming up with Harry Clary to field cars.

 For 1979, Hill teamed up with fellow owner-driver Walter Ballard for a limited slate of events.
 He finished 34th in points after running seven races.
 Continuing to race for Ballard in 1980, he finished fiftieth in points, and only competed in six races.
 In his final year in the Winston Cup Series, he competed in eight races and finished 43rd in points.
 Also in 1981, he participated in a NASCAR Late Model Sportsman race at Darlington Raceway.

 Other racing

-While competing in the Winston Cup Series, he also participated in the ARCA Racing Series as well as in USAC.
-In 2002, Hill participated in a Late model race at Thunderhill Speedway in Mayetta, Kansas.
+While competing in the Winston Cup Series, Hill also participated in the ARCA Racing Series as well as in USAC.
+In 2002, he participated in a Late model race at Thunderhill Speedway in Mayetta, Kansas.

-In 2016 it was announced that A.J.
-Allmendinger would run a throwback scheme based on Hill's 1977 car for the annual throwback race at Darlington Raceway.